ashupandith/intprp/interview_preparation/jd_food_ordering_1000_topicwise_interview_qa.md

 The application layer should define interfaces such as IPaymentGateway, IOrderRepository, IEventPublisher, and INotificationService.
 Infrastructure implements these interfaces using Azure services or vendor SDKs.

 #### Final Interview Answer
-I apply Dependency Inversion by keeping application/domain logic dependent on interfaces, while infrastructure provides implementations.
-This keeps business logic independent from Azure SDKs, payment gateways, and PoS systems.
+Dependency Inversion Principle means high-level business logic should depend on abstractions, not concrete infrastructure.
+For example, the order service should depend on IOrderRepository and IEventPublisher, not directly on CosmosOrderRepository or ServiceBusPublisher.
+The infrastructure layer implements these interfaces using Cosmos DB, Service Bus, payment gateway SDKs, or PoS APIs.
+This keeps business logic independent, testable, and easier to change.

 ---